Early Life

 Philanthropy

-Swieca is actively involved in philanthropy, supporting Jewish educational institutions, hospitals, and social service organizations.
-He serves on the board of The National World War II Museum and has supported various pro-Israel causes.
-He also provides financial support to multiple civic and religious organizations in the United States and abroad.
+Swieca is actively involved in philanthropy.
+He serves on the board of The National World War II Museum and has supported numerous civic and religious organizations.
+He is also known for his contributions to Jewish education and Holocaust remembrance through the Swieca Family Foundation.